February 16, 2022

 If you're a company that would like to use transportation technology to provide top-quality delivery services, keep reading.

 B2B food delivery refers to wholesale transportation.
-In a restaurant supply chain, this is getting products from suppliers to the kitchen.
+In a restaurant supply chain or in the ghost kitchen business, this is getting products from suppliers to the kitchen.
 B2B delivery is a big part of HoReCa logistics, i.e. hotel, restaurant, and café transportation.

 Temperature control is a food-specific transportation challenge.
 Nobody likes cold meals unless they're supposed to be served cold.
 Therefore, the part of the delivery industry that's not concerned with groceries will always search for ways to deliver meals while they're still hot.